 On a positive note, a few weeks later she dropped the charcoal glue mask in favor of bentonite clay.
 I consider that a small victory.

 Activated Charcoal Capsules

-In addition to the loose activated charcoal I purchased a bottle of the capsules.
+In addition to the loose activated charcoal, I purchased a bottle of the capsules.
 They’ve saved me many a time from digestive distress.
 The charcoal’s ability to bind with anything in its way makes it the perfect solution when going out to eat at a “questionable” restaurant.
 Just a few capsules and I’m able to eat like everyone else.
-Only I know that the meal will bind with the activated charcoal and eliminated from my body without wreaking havoc on my system.
+Only I know that the meal will bind to the activated charcoal and eliminated from my body without wreaking havoc on my system.

 Why do I go to such restaurants?
 Well, not everyone I know is willing to go to strictly organic, locally sourced restaurants.
 They tend to be more expensive and I haven’t been able to convert my crew as yet, so I take a few capsules and nobody’s the wiser.

 Activated charcoal has been used for centuries as a method for detoxing the body.
 It was also used in wound care to prevent infection.
 This is not a new protocol, Egyptians used charcoal as far back as 1500 BC.
 Closer to home, it’s been used for over 150 years to treat poisoned patients.
 It’s a common poison protocol used in emergency rooms.

 According to an abstract listed in the US National Library of Medicine National Institute of Health,

 “… recent studies that suggest that activated charcoal may be the single most effective treatment in many types of poisoning.”